An Environmentally Sustainable Maritime Singapore

 GreenTransport-maritime environment responsiblity

-The Maritime Singapore Decarbonisation Blueprint was launched at COS 2022, charting out our strategies and concrete targets to drive the decarbonisation of our domestic maritime sector, and plans for collaborations with researchers, industry and international partners to catalyse green shipping.
-MPA will update the Blueprint progressively in line with our climate change commitments.
+The Maritime Singapore Decarbonisation Blueprint, launched at MOTs’s Committee of Supply in 2022, charts our strategies and concrete targets to drive the decarbonisation of our domestic maritime sector, and plans for collaborations with researchers, industry and international partners to catalyse green shipping.
+Given the dynamic developments in the global maritime decarbonisation landscape, MPA constantly refines and reviews our strategies and initiatives to ensure alignment with our local and global net-zero targets.
+Periodic updates will continue to be provided to the industry at relevant fora.

 Resources